 In this new edition, Hahs-Vaughn and Lomax discuss sensitivity, specificity, false positive and false negative errors.
 Coverage of effect sizes has been expanded upon and more organizational features (to summarize key concepts) have been included.
 A final chapter on mediation and moderation has been added for a more complete presentation of regression models.
+In addition to instructions and screen shots for using SPSS, new to this edition is annotated script for using R.

 This book acts as a clear and accessible instructional tool to help readers fully understand statistical concepts and how to apply them to data.
 It is an invaluable resource for students undertaking a course in statistics in any number of social science and behavioral science disciplines.